3022 West Jackson

 Planning Your Vegetable Garden

 Growing a vegetable garden has benefits beyond a tasty tomato- it can also be a rewarding and productive experience.
 University of Illinois Extension horticulture educator Chris Enroth will introduce participants to concepts of planning and organizing their future garden patch.
-We will layout elements that are essential to gardening such as: efficient irrigation, composting systems, integrated pest management, selecting your vegetables and many more basic skills and techniques.
+We will layout elements that are essential to gardening such as efficient irrigation, composting systems, integrated pest management, selecting your vegetables, and many more basic skills and techniques.

 Going Organic: Are organic pesticides safer than their synthetic counterparts?
+[Check it out online]

 Statistics show home landscapes receive three times more pesticides per acre than commercial agriculture production.
 Some government agencies estimate that number to be even higher.
 Though not quite ready to ditch the bug and weed killers, clients are seeking alternatives to conventional pesticides.
 Many are turning to ‘organic’ pesticides due to their growing market and perception that these pesticides are safer, but are organic pesticides safer?
-Join University of Illinois Extension horticulture educator Chris Enroth as he sheds some light on the debate of organic vs. synthetic.
+Join the University of Illinois Extension horticulture educator Chris Enroth as he sheds some light on the debate of organic vs. synthetic.